lf-edge/eve/docs/HARDWARE-BRINGUP.md

 ### 4.3 Pin control

 Before PCIe, memory mapped registers and DMA - hardware could only be accessed by a CPU via pins on its package also know as GPIO.
-Electrically, a given pin can be either at 0 or 1 voltage level and CPU has to ways of setting these values:
+Electrically, a given pin can be either at 0 or 1 voltage level and CPU has two ways of setting these values:

 * bit-banging: write that 0 or 1 to a certain memory mapped register
 * pin muxing: arrange for the pin to be driven by an outside electronic component according to the certain protocol